Darwish-md/State-Exam-2023/Topic 12 (b)/Topic 12 (b).md

 ![](Aspose.Words.8d449dfa-7070-4593-b476-884127e421df.001.png)

+We can get a diode by combining a P type material with N type material.

 There are two terminals that are known as anode and cathode.
 The arrowhead is the anode that represents the direction of the conventional current flow in the forward-biased condition.
 The other end is the cathode.

+The current should flow from the anode to cathode (+ of battery to anode), otherwise the current won't flow unless we apply very high voltage exceeding the threshold.
+Also the current should be flowing from the high voltage to lower voltage.

+Power consumed by diode P=VI.

 ### <a name="_g7iyf3snf0tc"></a>**Types of Diodes:**
 1. Light Emitting Diode
 1. Laser diode